Skip to content

 GLP-1

-Ecnoglutide (XW003): the cAMP-biased GLP-1 agonist and its China phase 3 data
+Ecnoglutide (XW003): the cAMP-biased GLP-1 agonist now approved in China

-An investigational, once-weekly GLP-1 receptor agonist engineered to bias signalling toward cAMP — with about 13% weight loss and competitive diabetes results in Chinese phase 3 trials.
+A once-weekly GLP-1 receptor agonist engineered to bias signaling toward cAMP — approved by China's NMPA for diabetes and weight management in 2026, with about 13% weight loss in Chinese phase 3 trials, but still unapproved in the US or EU.
 A straight read of the evidence and its limits.

 Julian Roth6 min read

 Ecnoglutide (development code XW003) is a once-weekly GLP-1 receptor agonist developed by Sciwind Biosciences, with essentially all of its clinical program run in China.
 What makes it worth a monograph is not a second receptor — unlike the dual and triple agonists — but how it activates the single GLP-1 receptor it targets.
 Ecnoglutide is engineered as a cAMP-biased agonist.
-It is investigational: not approved by the FDA, EMA, or any regulator, and not available in the United States.
+As of 2026 it is approved in China only — by the National Medical Products Administration (NMPA), first for type 2 diabetes in January 2026 and then for chronic weight management in March 2026, making it the world’s first approved cAMP-biased GLP-1 receptor agonist.[6]
+It remains unapproved by the FDA, EMA, or any regulator outside China, and it is not available in the United States.
 Here is a straight read of the mechanism and the human trial data.

 What “biased agonism” actually means here